jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 ## Gort goes to work

 A computer engineer named Gort has been hired to write software for a package delivery company.
-He is used to thinking about time from a wall-clock time, and chooses to store the date and time values in a wall-clock way when he reads it.
+He is used to thinking about time by reading wall clocks, and chooses to store the date and time values in a wall clock way when he reads it.

 The client will have package pickup and dropoff times around North America.
 The incoming schedule data Gort receives looks like this: